sbcshop/Rainy_UHF_HAT_Hardware/README.md

    * [Rainy UHF SHIELD](https://shop.sb-components.co.uk/products/rainy-shield-for-arduino-board-complete-kit) - UHF Shield form factor for use with Arduino, Ardi-32, Ardi-Pi, and other compatible boards.
    * [Rainy UHF Breakout](https://shop.sb-components.co.uk/products/rainy-uhf-breakout-complete-kit) - Compact UHF module breakout with Type C for standalone use and TTL for interfacing with various MCU.

+**Disclaimer**: "The design files provided, including schematics, mechanical dimensions, and STEP files, are for reference only.
+Variations may exist between these files and the actual physical product.
+We do not assume responsibility for any discrepancies or damages resulting from their use.
+It is strongly recommended to verify all critical dimensions and specifications using the physical product before manufacturing or integration."

 ## Product License

 This is ***open source*** product.
 Kindly check LICENSE.md file for more information.